hardikmodha/vscode-create-tests/README.md

 ### Motivation

 While working on a project in my organization, We followed a pattern to keep tests files outside the main source directory.
+(Same structure as [this](https://github.com/gitpoint/git-point)).
 It was working fine until the project got bigger.
 It was becoming really very difficult to mimic the same directory structure as the source file and create a test file in it manually.
-You can take a look at [git-point](https://github.com/gitpoint/git-point) repo.
-The directory structure and test directory structure is same as our project.
+So this extension solves the problem.
+It helps you to quickly generate test files with many possible customizations.

 ## Features